andrewsingleton2/Active-Directory/README.md

 # Active Directory Home Lab Project

-I installed and configured Active Directory for 1,000 users.

-Goal: Simulating the Creation of a Corporate Network.
+I installed and configured Active Directory for 1,000 users, to create and simulate a Corporate Network.

 ### Tasks Performed: